survivejs/webpack-book/manuscript/loading/02_images.md

 # Loading Images

-The easiest way to make HTTP/1 application slow is to load a lot of small assets.
+HTTP/1 application can be made slow by loading a lot of small assets.
 Each request comes with an overhead.
 HTTP/2 will help in this regard and change the situation somewhat drastically.
 Till then we are stuck with different approaches.
 Webpack allows a couple of these.
 They are particularly relevant for loading images.

 Webpack allows you to inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
 It will output your images as base64 strings within your JavaScript bundles.
 The process will decrease the number of requests needed while growing the bundle size.
 It is enough to use *url-loader* during development.
 You may want to consider other alternatives for the production build, though.